thruston/grid-banger/README.rst

     (lon, lat) = osgb_to_lonlat("SD 30271 33770")
     grid_ref = lonlat_to_osgb(-3.058695, 53.795346, digits=5)

-Note that the older "osgb_to_lonlat" returns latitude and longitude in the opposite order to the newer "grid_to_ll".
+Note that the older ``osgb_to_lonlat`` returns latitude and longitude in the opposite order to the newer ``grid_to_ll``.
 If in doubt, note that for valid OSGB grid references latitude will *always* be greater than longitude.

-Note also that the older "lonlat_to_osgb" expects the arguments to have longitude first and latitude second.
+Note also that the older ``lonlat_to_osgb`` expects the arguments to have longitude first and latitude second.
 However the re-implemented version will determine the correct sequence automatically, so the calling order does not actually matter.

-The re-implementation also adds an optional "model=" parameter to each of these functions, so you can use them with WGS84 coordinates.
-Model defaults to "OSGB36", so if you leave it out you will get the old functionality.
+The re-implementation also adds an optional ``model=`` parameter to each of these functions, so you can use them with WGS84 coordinates.
+Model defaults to ``OSGB36``, so if you leave it out you will get the old functionality.

 ::